Find out which Patisserie Valerie cafes are closing down in Norfolk, Suffolk and Essex

 The cake firm’s parent company Patisserie Holdings has been grappling with the fallout of an accounting fraud since October.

-It said on Tuesday evening that the extent of fraud meant it was unable to renew its bank loans and did not have sufficient funding to continue trading.
+It said that the extent of fraud meant it was unable to renew its bank loans and did not have sufficient funding to continue trading.

-First established in Soho in 1926, Patisserie Valerie follows artisanal baking traditions brought to London by Belgian-born Madam Valerie, whose mission was to introduce continental patisserie to the English.

-The company adorns its cafes with the 1950s-inspired decor and serves up an array of freshly-made cakes, craft pastries, breakfasts, lunches, coffees and loose-leaf teas.
-Their specialities include croissants and viennoiseries, as well as homemade Italian-style gelato.